 - The creatine side effects are bad

-This may be one of those rare dietary supplements that can be beneficial even to sendentary people.
-So let’s figure out what Creatine is and why creatine for women or men makes sense.
+This may be one of those rare dietary supplements that can be beneficial even to sedentary people.
+So let’s figure out what Creatine is and why creatine for females or men makes sense.
 Many of the research used in creatine studies has been done on women.
 Those are listed below so if you hear that all the research about creatine has been on men ,that’s not true.

 What is Creatine?

 In a nutshell, it’s produced in small amounts by your body, it’s found in some foods and when it’s available, your body can use it to convert to something called ATP (Adenisone TriPhosphae) that is the energy source for muscles.
-The more creatine you have stored and ready, in theory and in research, you will have more availalbe short term energy for doing work and possibly just enough to do a few more repetitions than without having supplemental creatine.
+The more creatine you have stored and ready, in theory and in research, you will have more available short term energy for doing work and possibly just enough to do a few more repetitions than without having supplemental creatine.

 That means when taking creatine, you may eke out more repetitions with the same amount of weight.

 In the exercise world, Creatine helps you do more work which in turn can be beneficial to growing and maintaining more muscle.
 With more muscle, you could be leaner, stronger and healthier.
 It does not build muscle per se but aids with muscular energy production for better workouts which lead to more muscle.
 There are some reported side effects of creatine but they are mild and in most cases, occur when you take well beyond the recommended creatine dosage or unfortunatley take low quality products.